landelare/ue5coro/Docs/Async.md

 behavior of most of the engine's built-in latent actions.

-You may use awaiters such as UE5Coro\:\:Async\:\:MoveToThread or UE5Coro\:\:Tasks\:\:MoveToTask to switch threads, but the coroutine must finish on the game thread.
+You may use awaiters such as UE5Coro\:\:Async\:\:MoveToThread or UE5Coro\:\:Tasks\:\:MoveToTask to switch threads.
+Finishing the coroutine is allowed on any thread, but note that in C++, the destructors of locals run on the current thread **before** the coroutine is considered complete, which might not be desired.

+BP will always continue on the game thread after the coroutine state (locals, etc.) is cleaned up.

-If the latent action manager decides to delete the latent task and it's on another thread, it may continue until the next co_await after which your stack will be unwound **on the game thread**.
+If the latent action manager decides to delete the latent task and it's currently running on another thread, it is canceled and may continue until the next co_await, after which its locals will be destroyed **on the game thread**.

 ## Awaiters